Let's Build Bright Futures Together

 The Apprentice School Foundation supports The Apprentice School students, faculty, and alumni by providing resources for education, historical preservation, and community.

-— Francis Leary (Millwright Apprentice), 2024 recipient of the Apprentice School Foundation’s Danny Brookman Scholarship
+— Andrew Brown (Pipefitter Apprentice), 2024 recipient of the Apprentice School Foundation’s Danny Brookman Scholarship